victorIkeokoro/HospitalRun/README.md

 ----------------------------------------------------------------------
 2) Navigate to project directoryon command prompt
+3) The project comes with it's dependency in it's pom.xml file
+4) Go to the src/main/java-> main.Run->Base.java file edit the "String browsername = prop.getProperty("browser");"
-3) The project comes with it's dependency in it's pom.xml file 4)To run the code on chrome simple input "mvn test -Dbrowser=chrome" on the cmd 5)To run the code on chrome simple input "mvn test -Dbrowser=firefox" on the cmd
+ change the "prop" to "System" -->>"String browsername= System.getProperty("browser");" 5)To run the code on chrome simple input "mvn test -Dbrowser=chrome" on the cmd 6)To run the code on chrome simple input "mvn test -Dbrowser=firefox" on the cmd

 ---------------------------------------------------------------------